|Solid Wood Flooring||Engineered Wood Flooring||Oak Flooring||Laminate Flooring||Vinyl Flooring||Cork Flooring||Accessories||Offers|

 Hardwood flooring is beautiful and luxurious, and can make any dull room look dazzling.
-This material can range anywhere from $1 per square foot to around $8 per square foot depending on the type of wood used and the color produced.
 Most legitimate hardwood floors are made of solid wood, and can be very durable, able to withstand a lot of foot traffic and the movement of furniture such as chairs sliding along the floor.
 Sometimes hardwood floors can get damaged, and this can be unsightly.
 Often it begins with a small nick or scratch, but over time as the finish wears off, the damage becomes much more noticeable.

 Repairing any kind of markings on a wood floor can be done yourself, with just a few simple steps.
 There are other forms of wood floor blemishes, including buckling, dents, warping and other issues that require more than just a quick cosmetic fix.
 For problems such as this, you’ll most likely need to replace a section of the floor.
 Simply find the matching hard wood that your floor is made of, cut it to fit the area that needs to be replaced.
 Pull out the old hardwood flooring very carefully, and check the underneath for any damage.
 Padding or other materials might need to be replaced as well, especially if the damage was water related.
 Insert the new flooring into the same spot, and use a mallet to fit it into place or a nail gun to secure the section down.